Contamination (film): Production

-Release and controversy
+Release

 Contamination was released in West Germany on 9 May 1980, where it was distributed by Residenz-Film.

-After the Video Recordings Act, Contamination was classed as a video nasty.
-Specifically, the film includes graphic depictions of human bodies exploding violently in slow motion, as well as the grisly remains of such explosions.
-While the explosion effects are not technically graphic (each of the exploding victims is encased in some kind of bulky costume that is obviously hiding the mechanism that sprays the gore), they are extremely bloody.

-Years later, the BBFC classified the uncut version with a 15 certificate.
+The BBFC classified the uncut version with a 15 certificate.
 It was released on home video in the United States under the titles Alien Contamination and Toxic Spawn, which are both heavily edited.
 Cozzi later revealed that Cannon Films, the film's North American distributor, had changed the name to Alien Contamination in order to capitalize on the popularity of Ridley Scott's Alien (1979).
 It is now available in the US in an unedited version which has been released on DVD.

 Arrow Video released the film uncut on Blu-Ray in 2015.
 The uncut version runs 95 minutes.

 Critical reception

+Contamination received generally negative reviews.
+On the review aggregator website Rotten Tomatoes, 40% of 5 critics’ reviews are positive.

 In a contemporary review, Variety referred to the film as a "routine tale" that was a poorly written horror film that did not hide its Italian origins with "silly English dialog" and "poor dubbing" being its giveaways.

 From retrospective reviews, Kim Newman (Monthly Film Bulletin) stated that the films combination of "splattery violence", "James Bond spy thriller", and "monster-filled s-f" was "at times uneasy, but Cozzi carries it off with sufficient bravura to paper over the cracks" and that "If the film relies on familiar images...it at least has a class, very loud score by Dario Argento's usual collaborators, The Goblins, to punch up the frissons."
 Mike Long (DVD Talk) stated that while Contamination "makes good use of the ideas that it's stolen, at heart it is simply another boring Euro-horror film."